reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Normative Correctness.md

 According to existence internalism with regard to reasons: A has normative reason to X iff X would be a motivating reason for A insofar as A is rational.
 Thus, R is a reason for agent A if and only if R is the upshot of informed rational/informed deliberation.
 Normative reasons are the output of correct deliberation from one's motivational reasons.
 A consideration C counts as a reason if and only if there is a sound deliberative route from an agent's motivational reasons to C.

-Everyone agrees that "sound deliberative route" requires that the deliberation not be based on false beliefs.
-Some conceptions of what counts as a "sound deliberative route" include:
+Everyone agrees that "sound deliberative route" requires that the deliberation not be based on false beliefs, btu some give more substantive accounts as what counts as correct deliberation.
+Mich Smith, for example, appears eerily externalists in that he believes that he believes there are some non-self-defeating desires (e.g. considering only one's personal desires at the expense of everyone else's) that would not be held by fully rational creatures.

 ### Constructivism